lyteword/chspurgeon-tod/volume-7/psalm-142.md

 e) Contrast our care for souls and our Saviour's care for them: Paul's, Luther's, Whitefield's.

-3\.Remember some things which show that this care does not exist.
+3\.
+Remember some things which show that this care does not exist.

 a) If you do not statedly observe secret prayer.